florian-rieder/Movie-Scripts/README.md

 parser.character_blacklist = ["ENTIRELY", "NEW", "WORDS"]
 ```
 # Special Scripts
-Special scripts are determined by checking if a parsed script has less than `Variable` characters.
+Special scripts are determined by checking if a parsed script has less than `minimum_characters` characters.
 The default is 5, and the script will then be sent to the `_special_characters()` method which will attempt to identify one of three special cases.
 1. The entire text of the script is contained on a single line.
 2. Character names are not capitalized and/or are placed on the same line as their replies, followed by a colon.
 3. Character names are not capitalized and are not followed by a colon.